akka/akka/akka-docs-dev/rst/scala/stream-io.rst

   Once Akka is free to require JDK8 (from ``2.4.x``) these implementations will be updated to make use of the new NIO APIs (i.e. :class:`AsynchronousFileChannel`).

-Streaming data from a file is as easy as defining a `SynchronousFileSource` given a target file, and an optional ``chunkSize`` which determines the buffer size determined as one "element" in such stream:
+Streaming data from a file is as easy as creating a `Source.file` given a target file, and an optional ``chunkSize`` which determines the buffer size determined as one "element" in such stream:

 .. includecode:: code/docs/stream/io/StreamFileDocSpec.scala#file-source